 Using an outsourced incident response service can provide several important benefits:

 Cynet provides a security platform that can be deployed in minutes across hundreds to thousands of endpoints to scan, identify and remediate threats.
-CyOps, Cynet’s Cyber SWAT team, is on call 24/7/365, allowing enterprises of all sizes to get access to the same expert security staff that protect the largest enterprises.
+CyOps, Cynet’s managed detection and response team, is on call 24/7, allowing enterprises of all sizes to get access to the same expert security staff that protect the largest enterprises.

 Cynet’s CyOps provides always-on incident response services, threat hunting, forensic investigations for breaches, and malware analysis to automatically prevent threats like malware, fileless attacks, Macros and LOLBins.